Skip to main content

 In conventional medicine, labs are often used to detect disease, not to optimize health.
 As a result, Values may fall within a reference range but still require clinical context when symptoms are present.

-What Standard Lab Reference Ranges Really Measure
+What Standard Lab Reference Ranges Really Mean

 It is possible to feel normal on paper but not feel normal in real life.
 This happens when early warning signs are missed or when multiple markers are borderline rather than clearly abnormal.